-The Academy of Visual Arts (AVA) is the first university academy of its kind in Hong Kong, providing visual arts degree programmes linked to international exchange, current arts development and the fast-growing creative industries.
+The Academy of Visual Arts (AVA) is the first university academy of its kind in Hong Kong, providing professional visual arts undergraduate, postgraduate and research degree programmes linked to international exchange, current arts development and the fast-growing creative industries.
 AVA offers excellent teaching and is committed to nurturing creative and professional talent of international renown.

 The Academy of Visual Arts endeavours: